contao/docs/docs/manual/form-generator/form-fields.en.md

 {{< version "4.13" >}}

-**Maximum image width:** Here you can enter the maximum width for image uploads in pixels.
-Enter 0 to use the system default.
+**Maximum image width:** When uploading images, the file manager automatically checks their width and compares these values with your default set here.
+If an image exceeds the maximum width, the upload will be aborted with an error output in the form.

-**Maximum image height:** Here you can enter the maximum height for image uploads in pixels.
-Enter 0 to use the system default.
+**Maximum image height:** When uploading images, the file management automatically checks their height and compares these values with your default set here.
+If an image exceeds the maximum height, the upload will be aborted with an error output in the form.

 ### Store file